zahego/Buggit/README.md

-## Buggit
+## BUGGIT
 site: [http://cis-linux2.temple.edu:8080/SP20_3308_tug70814/](http://cis-linux2.temple.edu:8080/SP20_3308_tug70814/index.html#/home)
-A (almost) social media site that is sipposed to be the combination of Reddit and Stackoverflow.
+A (almost) social media site that is supposed to be the combination of Reddit and Stackoverflow.
 Or at least that's what it is intended to be.
-I created this with vanilla JS, HTML and CSS for Web Dev course at Temple University
+I created this with vanilla JS, HTML and CSS for the Web Dev course at Temple University.

+## Motivation
+Ever wonder what would happen if Stack Overflow is more like a social media where one could earn social point and upvote and scroll through some com sci meme?
+Yeah, me neither.
+But I need a new idea to break through from my normal design pattern so here it is.

-### Getting Started
+## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will guild you through the inital setting up process and highlight what the apps can do for you to explore on your own.
-In case you would like to make this project your own, you need your own MySQL database and got it hooked to the JDBC manager.
+In case you would like to make this project your own, you will need your own MySQL database set up and got it hooked to the JDBC manager.
+The field of the database much match the field name seen in the src/model/***/stringData.java

-### Notable feature
+## Notable feature
 - Single Page Application (main content that is) with JS injected content
 - Self created APIs using JSP technologies
 - CRUD functionalities, log on/off, filter, etc...